kubernetes/enhancements/keps/sig-node/3619-supplemental-groups-policy/README.md

 message StatusResponse {
 ...
     // features describes the set of features implemented by the CRI implementation.
+    // This field is supposed to propagate to NodeFeatures in Kubernetes API.
     RuntimeFeatures features = ?;
 }
 message RuntimeFeatures {